feynhat/DecaySimulator/README.md

 # DecaySimulator
 Monte Carlo simulations of radioactive decay chains.

+You must have a standard C compiler and `gnuplot` to run this program.

  * To run the program, open the directory `DecaySimulator` in terminal and type `./run`.